Description

 OpenCVE Recommended Actions

-• Upgrade the Linux kernel to a version that includes the patch for the TDX guest quote buffer length check
+• Install a Linux kernel version that includes the patch for the TDX guest quote buffer length check.

-• If immediate kernel upgrade is not possible, restrict or disable the TDX attestation quote APIs for untrusted containers
+• If a kernel upgrade is not possible, restrict or disable the TDX attestation quote APIs for untrusted containers.

-• Apply the patch or kernel update to all hosts that run TDX guests to prevent cross‑container data leakage
+• Apply the patch or update to all hosts running TDX guests to prevent cross‑container data leakage.

 Tracking